-While reading a good book is not going to magically fix all your problems, the evidence suggests it might help you be able to cope with them.
-A key part of the power of books boils down to the way books make you more empathetic and therefore your relationships stronger – and a study really did find that Harry Potter readers are more inclined to dislike Trump.
-So.
+While reading a good book is not going to magically fix all your problems, there’s evidence out there that suggests it might help you be able to cope with them.
+A key part of the power of books boils down to the way books make you more empathetic and therefore your relationships stronger.

 The science of it is all to do with “mirror neurons”; when we read about something, our brain reacts as though we’re experiencing it ourselves.
 It shouldn’t really be that much of a surprise that reading about a wealth of different people and places makes us think more broadly about what it must be like to experience the world differently but the science is now backing up what readers have known for a long time.
 It also shows how important it is to read broadly and diversely.
 As Samuel Johnson said, although a little bit melodramatically: the only end of writing is to enable the readers better to enjoy life, or better to endure it.